cloud-skills/2025-selection/README.md

 - You must not delete the created IAM users before the start of the competition.
 - DocumentDB instance type doesn't impact on your score.
 - Dashboard : http://dashboard.t1kc2502korea.com
+- The test script runs during a break time including lunch.
+-

 ### Day3 - Small Challenge
 - Small Challenge test project is used instead of System Operation.